NeoVet – Shock Wave FAQs

 Why only two probes?

 Older technologies had a needle fine treatment area.
-In order to project the treatment area onto lesions of varying depth these systems required a number of different treatment heads or standoffs.
+In order to project the treatment area onto lesions of varying depths these systems required a number of different treatment heads or standoffs.

 What is good about a large focal area?